 Tri-County Orthopedics' Dr. Samuel Dona & Sports Medicine Center Team Offer Safety Guidance for Fall Sports

 As schools and sports set to resume after COVID-19 closures, Tri-County Orthopedics’ specialty-trained Sports Medicine Center doctors offer guidance for protecting the health and safety of local student-athletes.
-Athletes or parents and guardians seeking specialized bone, joint and muscle care are encouraged to call (973) 538-2334 to schedule a safe appointment at Tri-County Orthopedics in Cedar Knolls, Bedminster, Sparta, Denville or Bridgewater.
+Athletes or parents and guardians seeking specialized bone, joint and muscle care are encouraged to call (973) 538-2334 to schedule a safe appointment at Tri-County Orthopedics in Cedar Knolls, Bedminster, or Denville.
 Telemedicine appointments are also available in addition to Walk-In Clinic hours at their Cedar Knolls office at The Advanced Medical Center, 197 Ridgedale Ave., Suite 300.

 “Student-athletes’ safety in the game and out in the world is our highest priority,” says Dr. Samuel Dona, fellowship-trained sports medicine provider at Tri-County Orthopedics.
 “To ensure they have the safest transition possible back to their school and sports activities, my colleagues and I have developed a comprehensive list of guidelines and principles to keep in mind as athletics resume.”